Exercise May Prevent Alzheimer’s Disease

 The New York Times just reported on a fascinating study published in the May edition of Frontiers in Aging Neuroscience in an article entitled, “Can Exercise Reduce Alzheimer’s Risk?” by Gretchen Reynolds.
-By examining people aged 65-89 who possess a gene related to Alzheimer’s development, APOE epsilon4 allele (e4 gene for short), the hypothesis that even moderate amounts of exercise or physical activity can help to slow the progression of the disease is confirmed.
+By examining people aged 65-89 who possess a gene related to Alzheimer’s development, e4 gene, they have found a connection.
+They have confirmed their hypothesis.
+Even moderate amounts of exercise or physical activity can help to slow the progression of Alzheimer’s disease.

 - Researchers suspect that it takes years for Alzheimer’s to actually present symptoms in patients.

 - People with the e4 gene have a higher risk for Alzheimer’s Disease.